Gerome-Elassaad/portfolio/README.md

 - Set up password protection for URLs

 ## **Localization**
-- A localized version of Magic Portfolio is available with the next-intl library
+- A localized version of Geromes Portfolio is available with the next-intl library
 - To use localization, switch to the 'i18n' branch

 # **Developer**